Bioregional planned burn guidelines

 They assist rangers and other land managers to protect life and property; maintain healthy ecosystems; promote awareness of fire management issues in the field; identify clear fire management objectives to address those issues and how to assess objectives to assist in adaptive management; identify suitable fire behaviour, burn tactics and weather conditions to achieve objectives; and provide information and tools to assist in implementing planned burns.

-While we acknowledge a wide range of individuals for their support in developing these bioregional planned burn guides, a special mention goes to the Queensland Herbarium (Department of Science, Information Technology, Innovation and the Arts) who have worked closely with the Department of National Parks, Recreation, Sport and Racing (NPRSR) to produce the bioregional planned burn guidelines that work in collaboration with the Herbarium’s Regional Ecosystem Fire Management Guidelines.
+While we acknowledge a wide range of individuals for their support in developing these bioregional planned burn guides, a special mention goes to the Queensland Herbarium (Department of Science, Information Technology and Innovation) who have worked closely with the Department of National Parks, Sport and Racing (NPSR) to produce the bioregional planned burn guidelines that work in collaboration with the Herbarium’s Regional Ecosystem Fire Management Guidelines.

 The fire vegetation group spatial data files that directly link to each planned burn guide can be downloaded from the Queensland Government Information Service (use the search term 'planned burn guidelines').

 The planned burn guidelines are provided below as PDF files for printing purposes.
 Because of large file size, some have been split in sections to enable faster download and as a complete PDF to facilitate printing.

 How to assess if your burn is ready to go